 To get a VM, we need to create an instance for it.
 Click on the Compute tab, then select Instances.
 Next, click on Launch Instance.

-You will be required to provide details, a source, flavor and configure networks.
-You may tailor the settings to however you wish, but you must provide a selection for each of those categories in order to launch an instance.
+You will be required to provide details, a source, flavor, and configure networks.
+You may tailor the settings however you wish, but you must provide a selection for each category and field that has a light blue asterisk(*) after it in order to launch an instance.

 Under Source you will need to select an operating system for your virtual machine.
-(The available sources will most likely change over time).
+Available sources are likely to change over time.

 Under Flavor, pick one of the available flavors.
 Click on the arrow on the left if you would want to see its specifications:

-Under the Key Pair tab, verify that the key pair you generated from earlier is under the Allocated section:
+Under Key Pair, verify that the key pair you generated from earlier is under the Allocated section:

 When the VM is available, take note of the VM's IP address: